lazywithclass/lazywithclass.github.io/2015-11-06/README.md

 ### The interviewer is surprised by your solution

 But you still feel bad about it.
-I want to be surprised by them, not the other way around.
+I want to be surprised by them, not the other way around.<br />
+I understand this might be personal, but I tend to agree with the "don't be the smartest person in the room", in the sense that I would like to pass an interview just barely, I'd like to join a team where I barely have enough experience (probably experience is a better comparison term than smartness) to be there.